Guide to historic pubs in London

 A Dick Turpin hangout

-The Spaniards Inn in Hampstead was built many moons ago in 1585, as a tollgate on the Finchley boundary.
+The Spaniards Inn was built many moons ago in 1585 as a tollgate on the Finchley boundary.
 It's got a strong link with some legendary names; word on the street is that Keats wrote his Ode to a Nightingale poem there.
-Some also say that highwayman Dick Turpin was born at The Spaniards Inn, and his father was the landlord in the early 1700s.
-It's kept much of its original interior, like traditional wood panelling and period features spruced up with a few contemporary touches.
-There's an open fire for getting all snug during the chillier months and a leafy-walled beer garden for summertime.
+Some say that highwayman Dick Turpin was born at The Spaniards Inn, and his father was the landlord in the early 1700s.
+It's kept much of its original interior, like traditional wood panelling and period features spruced up with contemporary touches.
+There's an open fire for getting all snug during chillier months and a leafy-walled beer garden for summertime.

 The Old Bell Tavern